Does My NH Homeowners Insurance Cover My Child While Away at College?

 How do I make sure my college student's lap top is covered?

 Typically the most valuable item brought to college is a laptop.
 Whether coverage is provided from your own homeowners insurance or a renters policy, the laptop is covered under the personal property section and subject to the deductible.
 Keep in mind however that it will typically only be covered for the specified perils listed in the policy like theft, fire, wind damage, etc., but you may be able to broaden this coverage.
-We suggest you call HPM Insurance in Milford, or your insurance representative to get more information on your particular situation and insurance company.
+We suggest you call your insurance representative to get more information on your particular situation and insurance company.

 Another important consideration is that most policies will not cover most accidental damage, like a cup of coffee spilled on a laptop and virtually no policy will cover the process necessary to recover any data lost on a lap top.